 Appearance: Fresh straw

-Aroma: A wonderfully complex aroma of green figs, kiwi and gooseberries are supported by asparagus and hints of pawpaw.
+Aroma: A wonderfully complex aroma of green figs, kiwi and gooseberries are supported by asparagus and hints of pawpaw and guava.

 Palate: The tropical fruit flavours, particularly kiwi and litchi notes, give way to a fresh gooseberry character which is maintained by a beautiful minerality.
 This wine has a fresh, yet graceful mouth-feel and a crisp, clean finish.